 - salt & pepper to season

-- Preheat the oven to 355F / 177 C and move the rack to middle position.
+- Preheat the oven to 355F / 177 C (middle rack).
 Brush 1 tbs of olive oil, on the bottom of baking dish.

-- Remove it carefully from microwave oven, with kitchen mittens and let it rest for 1 to 2 min, or until it’s cool enough to handle.
+- Wash the squash, place it on clean surface covered with a clean cloth and poke it with fork all over.
+Place it in the microwave oven and cook on high for 3 minutes.
+Remove it carefully from the microwave oven (using kitchen mittens) and place it back on the kitchen cloth to let it rest for 1 to 2 min, or until it’s cool enough to handle.
 Remove the skin with a peeler, then slice the squash in half lengthwise and discard the seeds.

-- Roast the squash in the oven on 350 F / 177 C. Basting with rest of the olive oil and garlic butter, using the pastry brush.
-Lift off any glaze in baking dish.
-Roast until tender and golden coating is on top of the squash, about 60 minutes.
+- Roast the squash in the oven on 350 F / 177 C for 45- 60 minutes.
+Basting the squash with the rest of the olive oil and garlic butter, using the pastry brush.
+Roast until tender and golden coating is on top of the squash.